msra7rr2/Data-Science-Projects/README.md

 # Data-Science-Projects

-A collection of data science projects using open source data.
+A collection of beginner data science projects using open source data to learn and have fun.

 1. House Prices (regression)